The Moscow Metro: A Mausoleum Of Revolutionary Ideals

 An average of 6.8 million riders get on the Moscow Metro every day.
 That is two million more daily riders than the ones crammed into the subway cars in New York City.
 For those nearly seven million Muscovites and visitors to the Russian capital, a ride in the metro is also a passage through an increasingly distant, though fascinating, Soviet past.

-The Party put 70,000 men to work building the metro.
-They were split into three groups, each working an eight hour shift, so that construction never stopped.
+The Party put 70,000 men to work building Moscow’s subway system.
+They were split into three groups, each working an eight-hour shift, so that construction never stopped.
 Over the next two decades, working with the country’s best artisans as well as the finest granite and marble, these metrostroevsky – the Metro builders – created what is still the world’s most beautiful subway system.

 Of course, the Communists turned out to be as brutal and corrupt as the elites that they replaced in the revolution.
 And it needs to be repeated that the propaganda, though it sometimes took beautiful, artistic forms, served to sustain a regime that murdered, tortured, and wrongfully imprisoned millions.
 Joseph Stalin would not have poured so much money and manpower into subways if that artistry had not reinforced the Party’s dominance of all aspects of life in the USSR.